Return to My Father's Battleground

 I had phone discs from all over the country, and I found his friend in 20 minutes!
 I called Robert up and said, “I found him.”

-So, they had a chance to talk before he died.
+They had a chance to talk before he died.
 That was special.

 Dave’s nephews are interested in this history.
 They went to one of the 30th Division reunions, too.